triploit/Kalzit/docs/future.md

 This document includes a little list of things that are planned for the next big release of Kalzit.
 Some of them are already partially implemented - those are marked.
-Those that have been completely implemented should be removed.

 ## Standard-library documentation